electric-eloquence/fepper/README.md

 <p><a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
 (.mustache) code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right and then clicking Code.
-By default, the Mustache tab will be open and the code within will be hot-linked to open in the Fepper UI.
+The Mustache tab of the Code Viewer will then be opened, and the code within will be hot-linked to open in the main panel of the Fepper UI.
 From there, partial tags will be hot-linked as well, such that users can easily browse through the included partials.</p>

 ### <a id="html-scraper"></a>HTML Scraper